- What is an oral evaluation?

 What is bleaching?

 Bleaching is a safe, at-home or in-office process that whitens teeth.
 The majority of dentists prefer at-home bleaching.
-A dentist takes impressions of your teeth at the first visit and custom laboratory bleaching trays are made.
+We offer two whitening methods.
+One method utilizes the Opalescence Go Whitening Kits, which consist of 10 disposable, semi-custom trays that are worn for 15 minutes per day for 7 – 10 days.
+With the second method, the dentist takes impressions of your teeth at the first visit and custom laboratory bleaching trays are made.
 At the next visit, the patient receives the trays and a thick bleaching gel to take home.
+Trays are worn for several minutes, once or twice per day.
 Results may be noticeable within a few days, and the average time to finish the bleaching process is 2-3 weeks.

 What are removable partial dentures?